• Menu

 A. Morocco is a relatively safe country but you’ll want to take extra precaution in the cities, particularly Marrakech.
 We recommend a shoulder bag or backpack that has safety features, such as one from PacSafe.
 Most of their bags have slash proof panels and handles so that an opportunistic thief can’t just grab your bag and run.

-A. There are swimming pools in several/most of the hotels on the tour and you will have some free time to use them, but it’s really personal preference.
+A. There are swimming pools at several of the hotels on the tour and you will have some free time to use them.
+There is also a lovely hot tub at the hotel in Fes.
+A swimsuit is not required but you might regret not having it with you.

 6. TECHNOLOGY including CELL PHONES, CAMERAS and COMPUTERS